 Trauma actually changes the structure and function of parts of the brain and is considered to be a brain injury.
 Structures within the limbic system, such as the amygdala, hippocampus, and cingulate cortex can become smaller and impact memories, emotions, and the ability to do things that once came easily.
 This trauma-induced brain injury contributes to the symptoms of trauma – flashbacks, nightmares, insomnia, sweats, tremors, forgetfulness, increased pain, and more.
 Symptoms of trauma can last from month to years.
 The good news is that the brain is plastic, meaning changeable, and can heal.
 For almost half of sufferers, their symptoms go away in time without treatment.
 However, there are therapies that can help.

-EMDR (eye movement desensitization & reprocessing) – this type of treatment is offered by a trained therapist.
+EMDR (eye movement desensitisation & reprocessing) – this type of treatment is offered by a trained therapist.
 Many mothers-of-trauma find that it helps them get their life back as the symptoms lessen.
 It’s a proven strategy for recovery from trauma.
 You can look for a therapist near you here.

 CBT (cognitive behaviour therapy) – this is often a short-term therapy that helps the individual learn new ways of thinking about the experience.
 This is an evidence-based approach to working through trauma.
 You can look for a certified CBT therapist here.